 Religion

-Majors and non-majors are introduced to the field through the scholastic disciplines practiced by the faculty in Introduction to the Study of Religion.
+Majors and non-majors are introduced to the field through the academic disciplines practiced by the faculty in an introductory course on the academic study of religion titled What is Religion?
+(RELI 151).
 This course is no grand tour of world religions; it wrestles with the various theories and methods scholars have used to understand religious practices, narratives, and sensibilities in diverse social, political, economic contexts, while also recognizing the intersections of class, gender, sex, race, and ethnicity.
 Majors consolidate and deepen their understanding and use of these theories and methods in the Majors Colloquium, intended for their junior year.

-Our faculty's teaching and research spans American and African American religions in the U.S. and the Caribbean; Buddhism in India and Tibet; Christianity at its origins; Judaism in the diaspora; Hindu and Muslim traditions in India, and Islamophobia in the U.S.; the intersections of continental philosophy and Christian theology; Islamic renewal movements among South Asian workers in the Middle East, and Buddhist and shaman revival movements in the former Soviet Union.
-Our faculty pursues field research globally, including such sites as Alabama, Haiti, Nepal, Abu Dhabi, India, and Siberia.
-Many of our majors undertake research and field studies abroad as well--in Europe, Asia, Africa, the Americas.
+Our faculty's teaching and research spans the ancient, modern, and contemporary worlds including American and African American religions in the U.S. and the Caribbean; Buddhism in South Asia and Tibet; Christianity at its origins; Judaism in the diaspora; Hindu and Muslim traditions in India, and Islamophobia in the U.S.; the intersections of continental philosophy and Christian theology; Islamic renewal movements among South Asian workers in the Middle East, and Buddhist and shaman revival movements in the former Soviet Union.
+Our faculty pursues field research globally, including such sites as Alabama, Haiti, Nepal, Abu Dhabi, India, Siberia, and Tibet.
+Many of our majors undertake research and field studies abroad as well—in Europe, Asia, Africa, the Americas.